 To put this in human perspective, it would be like cutting our fingers off at the knuckle.
 This can cause problems with balance, walking and running and leaves the cat unable to defend itself.

-Those same claws can cause havoc and ruin furniture, which seems to be a significant reason for people wanting to declaw a cat.
+Claws can cause havoc and ruin furniture, which seems to be a significant reason for people wanting to declaw a cat.
 A cat can be trained to use a scratching post and even ignore furniture if you are prepared to put some effort into this.

-A scratching post is an excellent way for a cat to use its claws to scratch.
+A scratching post is another excellent way for a cat to use its claws to scratch.
 Give your cat a scratching post when he is a kitten and he will become accustomed to using it for scratching.
 There are some amazing cat scratching posts ranging from a super simple post to some quite intricate pieces of furniture.

+Cat's claws do need trimming from time to time.
 Follow this information which explains exactly how to trim the claws of a cat.
 If you do not feel comfortable with this, take your cat to the vet for a claw trim.